 Article V – Boards

 The Board of Directors shall be comprised of the voting representatives of the member institutions and shall perform all functions normally performed by the Board of Directors of a corporation, including, but not by way of limitation, establishment of general policies, direction of activities, final decision, approval and adoption of the annual report and budget, adoption and amendment of bylaws, as recommended by the Executive Board, except as specifically assigned to the Executive Board.

-The Executive Board shall consist of seven (7) members elected for three (3) year terms by a majority vote of the Board of Directors at the annual business meeting and one (1) designated representative of the Michigan Community College Virtual Learning Collaborative (MCCVLC).
-Two or three trustees shall be elected at each annual business meeting, depending upon the number of elected trustees who have completed their three-year terms of service, or the necessity to fill any vacancies.
-The Executive Board shall consist of a President, President Elect, Secretary, Treasurer, three Trustees and the designated MCCVLC representative.
-At its first meeting, the Executive Board shall elect its officers from the trustees/representatives.
+The Executive Board shall consist of seven (7) members elected for three (3) year terms by a majority vote of the Board of Directors at the annual business meeting , the Executive Director of ETOM, and one (1) designated representative of Michigan Colleges Online.
+Two or three Trustees shall be elected at each annual business meeting, depending upon the number of elected trustees who have completed their three-year terms of service, or the necessity to fill any vacancies.
+The Executive Board shall consist of a President, President Elect, Secretary, Treasurer, three Trustees, and the Executive Director of ETOM and MCO.
+At its first meeting, the Executive Board shall elect its officers from the Trustees.

 The Executive Board shall handle all business matters that cannot be timely addressed at the annual business or other general membership meetings.
 The Board shall report its activities regularly to the membership.
 All Board meetings shall be open to the institutional membership representatives.
 The Board shall have the authority to hire, supervise, and discharge its employees or contractors.
 The Board has the sole responsibility for the acquisition, arrangement, and disposal of its real estate, property and other goods or services.

 The officers of the Board shall be a President, a Secretary and a Treasurer.